Kearns, Utah: 2005–present

-In 2015 the township of Kearns voted to incorporate as a metro township, a new form of local government that allowed it to elect a council and mayor.
+In 2015, the township of Kearns voted to incorporate as a metro township, a new form of local government that allowed it to elect a council and mayor.
 Kearns could have also voted to become a city.
 The following year five council members were elected from five districts and took office in 2017.
-In 2019 and 2020 more housing was built around Oquirrh park and a new Kearns library was finished in December 2020.
-Every year in late July and early August there is a parade in Kearns.
+In 2019 and 2020, more housing was built around Oquirrh Park and a new Kearns Library was finished in December 2020.
+Every year in late July and early August, there is a parade in Kearns.
+In May 2024, Kearns was officially incorporated as a city, as a result of Utah's House Bill 35.
+In 2026, a mayor will be elected for the city.

 Geography

-According to the United States Census Bureau, the Metro township has a total area of 4.63 sqmi, all land.
+According to the United States Census Bureau, the city has a total area of 4.63 sqmi, all land.

 Kearns lies on the western side of the Salt Lake Valley and West Bench.
-The majority of the township lies on the lake bed of the Provo episode of Lake Bonneville, while all of Kearns lies on the Bonneville lake bed.
+The majority of the city lies on the lake bed of the Provo episode of Lake Bonneville, while all of Kearns lies on the Bonneville lake bed.
 Kearns borders West Valley City to the north and west, Taylorsville to the east, and West Jordan to the south.

 The area where Kearns is situated is on a natural formation called the Kearns-Benion hill, which rises approximately 100 ft above the valley.
 The hill runs in a northwest direction from the Jordan River to Bacchus hill in the Oquirrh Mountains.